 We have \$1.5 million aggregate principal amount of outstanding 2015 convertible notes as of the date of this prospectus.
 Our 2015 convertible notes can only be converted at the election of each holder.
-If such conversion occurs prior to the consummation of this offering, the 2015 convertible note would be converted into Series A Preferred Stock for each \$1.00 of principal converted, which would then automatically convert into common stock on a one-to-one basis upon closing of the offering contemplated by this prospectus.
-If the conversion takes place after this offering closes, the 2015 convertible notes would be converted into one share of common stock for each \$1.00 of principal converted.
-We assume that the holders of the 2015 convertible notes will convert such notes prior to the closing of the offering, therefore 1,875,000 shares of Series A Preferred Stock would be issued and converted into 1,875,000 shares of common stock upon the closing of the offering.
+If such conversion occurs prior to the consummation of this offering, the 2015 convertible note would be converted into Series A Preferred Stock at a conversion rate of 1.25 shares of Series A Preferred Stock for each \$1.00 of principal or interest converted, which would then automatically convert into common stock on a one-to-one basis upon closing of the offering contemplated by this prospectus.
+If the conversion takes place after this offering closes, the 2015 convertible notes will convert one basis upon closing of the offering, therefore 1,875,000 shares of Series A Preferred Stock would be issued and converted into 1,875,000 shares of common stock upon the closing of the offering.
 The 2015 convertible notes have a maturity date of February 17, 2016.
 It is possible that if the 2015 convertible notes are not converted by the holders, we will need to use some proceeds from this offering to repay such 2015 convertible notes.
 In such event, the Company will have less funds available to finance the sales and marketing and research and development activities described under "Use of Proceeds."

-The prices of our common stock and Offered Warrants may be volatile, and you may not be able to sell your securities at or above the public offering price.
+Our stock price may be volatile, and you may not be able to sell shares of our common stock at or above the price you paid.